jrowboat/dependency-injection-example/Duck.md

 - Use of interfaces hides functionality behind the interface for classes consuming said interface

 ### How and Why DI fails to satisfy IoC

-# Duck - Fourth run - Service Locator

-## Questions

-### What ways exist to implement the service locator design pattern in a system?

-### How does the service locator pattern satisfy the "Dependency Inversion" principle of SOLID?

-### How does the service locator pattern not satisfy the "Dependency Inversion" principle of SOLID?